So what is anger?

-Anger is said to be one of our most powerful and vital emotions.
-Everybody feels anger at different times, to some degree.
+It is said to be one of our most powerful and vital emotions.
+Everybody feels it at different times, to some degree.
 It’s part of the whole human experience.
 Feelings of anger can arise in many different circumstances.

 Experiencing unjust treatment; hearing a criticism; or simply not getting what you want are but a few of the potential triggers that can set of this emotion.
 The experience of anger can range from mild irritation, to frustration, all the way up to full rage.
 Some experts even believe boredom is a mild version of anger in the form of dissatisfaction with what is happening.

-While feeling anger is a natural part of being human, sometimes this can become destructive and out of control.
+While feeling angry is a natural part of being human, sometimes this can become destructive and out of control.
 It can have a major impact on your relationships and in your work place.
-It can be helpful to think about ways to manage and work with the anger which can result in a more healthy lifestyle, rather than letting the anger control you.
+It can be helpful to think about ways to manage and work with the anger which can result in a more healthy lifestyle, rather than letting the angry feeling control you.

-Why is anger good sometimes?
-Without feelings of anger, we wouldn’t take a stand against unfairness or injustice.
-Anger is an internal alarm that tells us something is not quite right.
-Research has shown that feeling angry can increase creativity, performance and optimism if channeled in the right context.
+So why is anger good sometimes?
+Without these feelings, we wouldn’t take a stand against unfairness or injustice.
+It is an internal alarm that tells us something is not quite right.
+Research has shown that feeling angry can increase creativity, performance and optimism if channelled in the right context.